bramses/comic-reader/README.md

 I was thinking of a quote from one of my favorite comics the other day, Hunter x Hunter.
 I dreamed of a extremely fast database one that could index thousands of comic book pages instantly and return only the pages I want to see.

-I was also interested in the other facets of the art of comics/manga, for example, emotions, scenes and the characters present in a panel. because comics are imbedded with their own artwork, a plain text search, while useful, won't allow us to truly take advantage of all the data points comics provide us.
+I was also interested in the other facets of the art of comics/manga, for example, emotions, scenes and the characters present in a panel.
+Because comics are imbedded with their own artwork, a plain text search, while useful, won't allow us to truly take advantage of all the data points comics provide us.
 For this project, there needed to be a way to index multiple fields extremely quickly allowing users to see what pages contain their favorite characters or moments.
+I also wanted to focus on having an intuitive interface, one that gets out of the way of the user and allows them to get lost in their favorite stories.

 ## UI